teslamate-org/teslamate/docs/configuration/guides/shortcuts.md

 ## Running the Automation

-- Get into the car and wake it up by pressing the brake pedal (if needed).
 - Once the Bluetooth connects, you will see notification on your lock screen.
 - Click **Run** button.
 - Done.